jeerovan/auto-wallpaper-changer/README.md

           sudo systemctl enable wallpaper.timer
           ```

+  -   **macOS (launchd)**:
+    1. Customize the `script.sh` file with TargetUser and `com.jeerovan.comfer.plist` file with the correct path to the `script.sh` script.
+    2. Copy the plist to your LaunchAgents directory:
+        ```
+        cp com.jeerovan.comfer.plist ~/Library/LaunchAgents/
+        launchctl load ~/Library/LaunchAgents/wallpaper.plist
+        ```

   -   **Windows (Task Scheduler)**:
-    1. Change NAME in the Windows/script.ps1.
+    1. Change NAME in the script Windows/script.ps1.
     2. Open task scheduler (taskschd.msc) and Create a new task to run every hour.
     3. Set the action to "Start a program" and use `powershell.exe` with the argument `-ExecutionPolicy Bypass -File "C:\Users\<USERNAME>\auto-wallpaper-changer\Windows\script.ps1"`.
 ---